simon-hjp/MAIR_projectG16/README.md

 This command automatically installs the required libraries on your machine.

 <h2>Usage</h2>
+Run main.py to execute the finite-state Machine of part 1.b, run text_classification.py for part 1.a.

 *We need to explain how users can use our project effectively.
 Provide examples and instructions as needed.*